ioccc-src/temp-test-ioccc/2020/ferguson1/README.md

 I also want to dedicate this to Vicky Wilmore who has given me a lot of love the past few years and who was there for me in some very dark times.
 Thank you Vicky sweetheart from the bottom of my heart and soul.
-Although we have parted ways, whether for now or for ever, you will always always always have a place in my heart and soul xxx

 I would like to thank my dear friend Martijn Schoemaker for encouraging me in my programming over the years and who I owe a great deal to.
 Thank you for